marked-gil/the-million-euro-quiz/README.md

 * User Story:
     > As a user, I want to utilize strategic options to help me when a question is difficult, so the game will also have a strategic nature.
     * IMPLEMENTATION:
-        * Life lines, which are help tools that increase the chances for the player to select the correct answer will be created.
-These life lines are: (1) to remove 1 wrong answer, (2) to remove 2 wrong answers, and (3) to add more time to the timer.
+        * Lifelines, which are help tools that increase the chances for the player to select the correct answer will be created.
+These lifelines are: (1) to remove 1 wrong answer, (2) to remove 2 wrong answers, and (3) to add more time to the timer.
-        * One or more life lines can be used in a question, but each life line can only be used once in the course of the game.
+        * One or more lifelines can be used in a question, but each lifeline can only be used once in the course of the game.

 * User Story:
     > * As a user, I want to get immediate feedback on whether my answer is right or wrong so I will learn along the way.